Part 6: Optimising vitamin D activation

 Fine-tuning calcitriol

-As I’ve stressed in previous instalments of this miniseries (which has, thanks to the breadth and complexity of the vitamin D research literature, has burgeoned into a maxiseries), the only biologically active member of the family of compounds collectively known as ‘vitamin D’ is the secosteroid hormone calcitriol, or 1,25-dihydroxyvitamin D.
+As I’ve stressed in previous instalments of this miniseries (which has, thanks to the breadth and complexity of the vitamin D research literature, burgeoned into a maxiseries), the only biologically active member of the triad of compounds collectively known as ‘vitamin D’ is the secosteroid hormone calcitriol, or 1,25-dihydroxyvitamin D.

-Supplementing with vitamin D in either the D2 form (cholecalciferol) or D3 form (ergocalciferol) does raise serum levels of 25-hydroxyvitamin D (the major circulating metabolite, and the form that is measured when you have a ‘vitamin D blood test’), because the enzyme1 that carries out this conversion is poorly regulated.
+Supplementing with vitamin D in either the D2 form (ergocalciferol) or D3 form (cholecalciferol) does raise serum levels of 25-hydroxyvitamin D (the major circulating metabolite, and the form that is measured when you have a ‘vitamin D blood test’), because the enzyme1 that carries out this conversion is poorly regulated.
 But supplementation does not raise serum calcitriol levels.
 Calcitriol synthesis and breakdown are very tightly regulated, and for good reason: as you might remember from Part 2, calcitriol raises serum calcium levels by, among other things, triggering the breakdown of bone.
 Uncontrolled production of calcitriol would not only weaken your bones but also trigger kidney stone formation, muscle cramping and abnormal heart rhythm.

-You might also remember from Part 2 that calcitriol functions both as an endocrine agent – that is, a hormone that is released by one organ (the kidneys, in this case) and then travels through the bloodstream to affect the function of other organs – and as an intracrine and paracrine agent – that is, a signalling molecure that acts on the same cell that produced it, and/or on neighbouring cells.
+You might also remember from Part 2 that calcitriol functions both as an endocrine agent – that is, a hormone that is released by one organ (the kidneys, in this case) and then travels through the bloodstream to affect the function of other organs – and as an intracrine and paracrine agent – that is, a signalling molecule that acts on the same cell that produced it, and/or on neighbouring cells.

 Calcitriol production within the kidney is ‘switched on’ by parathyroid hormone and ‘switched off’ by rising serum calcium, phosphate and fibroblast growth factor 23 (FGF23) levels.

-Outside the kidney, the cells that have the capacity to synthesise calcitriol – including those located in the kidney, the inner lining of blood vessels (endothelium), breast, prostate, parathyroid glands, muscles, placenta, brain, skin, and colon, along with certain immune system cells – do so when prompted by a change in their local environment.
+Outside the kidney, the cells that have the capacity to synthesise calcitriol – including those located in the inner lining of blood vessels (endothelium), breast, prostate, parathyroid glands, muscles, placenta, brain, skin, and colon, along with certain immune system cells – do so when prompted by a change in their local environment.
 For example, when toll-like receptors (TLRs) in the membranes of monocytes (a type of immune system cell) and the cells lining our mucous membranes sense the presence of pathogens, they induce the 1α-hydroxylase enzyme that synthesises calcitriol from 25-hydroxyvitamin D, and the gene which directs the production of the vitamin D receptor (VDR).

 This hormone will self-destruct in five seconds…